 High-energy lasers, for example, have been of great interest to the DOD, and there have been successful experiments demonstrating their performance.
 But those experiments involve a small army of PhDs cleaning the optics and keeping the system aligned.
 "Are you going to do that on the battlefield when you want to use this thing?" asks Grayson.

 While many R&D programs create great technology, it often falls into the valley of death because usability is beyond the scope of the organization that developed it.
 There's work to be done to make these tools practical and reliable, and Grayson wants more people in science and engineering thinking about these types of problems.
 That's an area where the DOD can leverage the know-how of the commercial marketplace.
 Private industry knows how to move a new technology from concept to a revenue-earning product, and they know how to work out issues around usability and reliability in the process.

-During his upcoming plenary at SPIE Defense + Commercial Sensing, Grayson will tell the audience where the DOD is looking for ideas, and he's hoping to start a two-way conversation.
+In his plenary at SPIE Defense + Commercial Sensing, Grayson told the audience where the DOD is looking for ideas, and he's hoping this will start a two-way conversation.
 He says, "As you're probably aware, DARPA's currency is the innovation and ideas of the marketplace, like that at DCS.
 We have no labs of our own.
 All the good work happens out in the companies and the universities."

 |Enjoy this article?